World Cup: Should it Really be in Qatar?

 Mohammad Shahid Miah, a 23-year-old man from Bangladesh, was asleep in his labor camp when water from heavy rains flooded his living quarters.
 The water made contact with exposed electricity cables, electrocuting and killing him.

-With the growing calls for relocation, the attention turns to FIFA.
-When they decided on Qatar as host, they knew the country’s laws and human rights policies.
-They knew of the civil injustice going on in the country, and despite their supposed firm stance against homophobia and human rights violations, they chose Qatar against all moral ethics.
+With growing calls for relocation, global attention turns to FIFA (International Federation of Association Football).
+When they chose Qatar to host in 2010, they knew of the country’s repressive laws and human rights policies.
+FIFA was undoubtedly aware of the civil injustice taking place in the country, and despite their supposed firm stance against homophobia and human rights violations, they chose Qatar against all ethical obligations.

 12 years ago, FIFA made a decision that would change the public perception of soccer for years to come.
-People would be killed, lives would be altered, and protests would be held.
-Despite this, FIFA has been in this for the money all along, without any regard for the effect it has had on thousands of lives.
-Although there is so much uncertainty ahead, one thing is clear: Qatar does not deserve to host the 2022 World Cup.
+People would be killed and lives would be altered, but FIFA’s prioritization of money over ethical responsibility has become evident.
+Although there is much uncertainty ahead, one thing is clear: Qatar does not deserve to host the 2022 World Cup.